The lonely and mysterious tower near Beiuș. This Pauline monastery was abandoned eight centuries ago!

 Sânnicolau de Beiuș (Belényesszentmiklós) – Bihor County

-The monastery in Sânnicolau de Beiuș was founded by the Pauline monks
+The Pauline monastery in Sânnicolau de Beiuș was founded in the 13th century

 The striking and enigmatic bell tower of a Romanesque church from the 13th century is preserved near the small village of Sânnicolau de Beiuș, known in Hungarian as Belényesszentmiklós (Șoimi Commune, Bihor County), once an important medieval settlement.

-Back in the early 13th century, this area was part of the Széplaki estate, and it is likely that an abbey was located here.
-Based on the remaining ruins, this structure could have been monumental, and likely existed even before the arrival of the fathers from the Order of Saint Paul the First Hermit, also known as Pauline monks.
+Back in the early 13th century, this area was part of the Széplaki estate.
+It is likely that an abbey was located here.
+Based on the remaining ruins, this structure could have been monumental.
+It likely existed even before the arrival of the fathers from the Order of Saint Paul the First Hermit, also known as Pauline monks.

 The archaeological research of the Pauline monastery has been interrupted